-The ONLINE Rules Meeting link will be live on Thursday, July 21, 2022 at 9:00 a.m.
+The ONLINE Rules Meeting link will be available on Thursday, July 20, 2023

-Failure to complete the rules meeting by Friday August 12 at 11:59pm will result in a late fee.
+Failure to complete the rules meeting by Friday August 11 at 11:59pm will result in a late fee.
 Failure to complete the rules meeting at all will result in your school being ineligible for post season competition.